Solid locally analytic representations: Geometric interpretation of locally analytic representations

 where the right vertical arrow is given by the dualizing functor of Definition \ref{DefinitionDualityFunctor}.
 Moreover, when restricted to the abelian category of coadmissible $\n{D}^{la}(G,K)$-modules, the composition $j_! \circ \bb{D} \circ j^*$ restricts to the anti-equivalence of \cite[Theorem 6.3]{SchTeitDist}. \end{proposition}

 \begin{proof} We first prove that the diagram is commutative.
 By Proposition \ref{PropDualityjstar}, we know that $\bb{D} \circ j^* V = j^* R \iHom_{K}(V, K)$, so that

-by the second step of the proof of Theorem \ref{TheoremEquivalenceLocAn1}.
-Lemma \ref{LemmaRlaCoadmissible} shows that, when we restrict to the subcategory $\Mod^{coad, \heartsuit}_{\n{K}_\sol}(\n{D}^{la}(G, K))$, this composition of functors is concentrated in degree $0$ and hence coincides with $V \mapsto \iHom_K(V, K)$ which is an admissible locally analytic representation. \end{proof}
+by the third step of the proof of Theorem \ref{TheoremEquivalenceLocAn1}.
+Lemma \ref{LemmaRlaCoadmissible} shows that, when we restrict to the subcategory $\Mod^{coh, \heartsuit}_{\n{K}_\sol}(\n{D}^{la}(G, K))$, this composition of functors is concentrated in degree $0$ and coincides with $V \mapsto \iHom_K(j_*V, K)$ which is an admissible locally analytic representation being the $K$-linear dual of a coadmissible $\n{D}^{la}(G,K)$-module. \end{proof}